ConversationalComponents/wordpress-plugin/coco-bot/readme.txt

 Tags: cocohub, chatbots, chat-window, conversational components Requires at least: 4.0
 Tested up to: 5.3
-Stable tag: 1.0.1
+Stable tag: 1.1.0
 License: MIT

 Create advanced chatbots and connect them to your website.
 Use existing components or create new ones using Dialogflow, MS bot framework, Rasa and more.

 == Description ==

-CoCoHub builder let you drag and drop components to build your bot.
+With CoCoHub builder you can build your bot with components using drag and drop.

 CoCoHub is an invaluable complementary tool for chatbot developers, offering pre-built, customizable & tested conversational components which enhance bot capabilities and eliminate the need for writing and maintaining AI conversation boilerplates or low-level conversation logic.
 Use existing components or create new ones using Dialogflow, MS bot framework, Rasa and more.